 If you’re from the eastern half of North America, you’re probably familiar with fireflies as a fundamental part of summer, when these winged insects light up the night.
 But every year, something happens in Tennessee that’s truly amazing.
 There’s a species of firefly, Photinus carolinus, to be precise, that’s known as a synchronous firefly.
 Instead of the random flashing of other species of firefly, this species all flashes together, creating incredible light shows for a limited time.
 All of the male fireflies follow the same pattern: Flash about six times, followed by a break, followed by more flashing.
 They’re synchronized, meaning that the flashing takes the form of an almost scripted light show.

 This type of firefly lives throughout the southern Appalachian Mountains, but the biggest light show every year happens in Great Smoky Mountains National Park, near Gatlinburg, Tennessee, for about two weeks.
-This year, you'll be able to see them from May 30 through June 6.
-In recent years, the experience has become a major tourist attraction, to the point where the National Parks Service had to create a lottery ticket system, along with a trolley, to take people safely to where the fireflies are.
-In 2011, more than a thousand people showed up each night, according to the New York Times,
+The event usually takes place in late May and early June; last year, visitors saw the fireflies from May 30 through June 6.
+In recent years, the experience has become a major tourist attraction, to the point where the National Park Service had to create a lottery ticket system for parking passes, along with a trolley, to take people safely to where the fireflies are.